GLOBAL MARKETS-ECB stimulus talk knocks euro, peripheral yields

 Portugal's 10-year bonds yielded as little as

-Peak yields reached 17 percent at the height of the euro zone
+far from peaks above 17 percent hit at the height of the euro

 Some market participants are becoming cautious after the